blckngm/noise-rust/README.md

 ## Crates

 This repository contains several crates.
-The `noise-protocol` crate contains the abstract implementation of the protocol framework.
-Two sibling crates, namely `noise-sodiumoxide` and `noise-rust-crypto`, provide concrete implementations of the needed crypto primitives. `noise-sodiumoxide` is a wrapper for `sodiumoxide`, and `noise-rust-crypto` is a wrapper for `x25519-dalek` and [RustCrypto](`https://github.com/RustCrypto`) crates.
+The `noise-protocol` crate contains the abstract implementation of the protocol framework. `noise-rust-crypto` provides concrete implementations of the needed crypto primitives.
+It is a wrapper for `x25519-dalek` and [RustCrypto](`https://github.com/RustCrypto`) crates.

 The following table shows what primitives each of these crates